Mithu Mukherjee (actress)

-Mithu Mukherjee is a former Indian actress who appeared in Hindi as well as Bengali cinema.
-She made her debut in a 1971 Bengali film Shesh Parba directed by Chitta Bose.
+Mithu Mukherjee (19 June 1955 – 21 September 2026) was an Indian actress who appeared in Hindi as well as Bengali cinema.
+She made her debut in a 1972 Bengali film Shesh Parba directed by Chitta Bose.
 She was catapulted to stardom after she had donned the role of Marjina in Dinen Gupta's Marjina Abdulla (1973) and sustained it with further roles in Bengali films such as Nishi Kanya (1973), Mouchak (1974), Swayamsiddha (1975), Hotel Snow Fox (1976), Bhagyachakra (1980) and Sandhi (1980).
 She made her Bollywood debut with Dulal Guha's Khaan Dost (1976).
-After her Dujane (1984) tanked at the box office, she took a sabbatical of seven years and returned to silver screen with Chandra Barot's hugely successful commercial drama Ashrita (1990).
+After her Dujane (1984) tanked at the box office, she took a sabbatical of seven years and returned to the silver screen with Chandra Barot's hugely successful commercial drama Ashrita (1990).

 Career

-Mukherjee made her debut in 1971 Bengali hit film Shesh Parba opposite Samit Bhanja directed by Chitta Bose.
-She was catapulted to stardom after she had donned the role of Marjina, a perspicacious maid of Ali Baba, in Dinen Gupta's Blockbuster Marjina Abdulla (1972) opposite Debraj Roy which was a remarkable grosser at box office.
-She was, then featured in Ashutosh Mukherjee's Nishikanya (1973) opposite Soumitra Chattopadhyay.
+Mukherjee made her debut in 1972 Bengali hit film Shesh Parba opposite Samit Bhanja, directed by Chitta Bose.
+She became known after portraying Marjina, a perspicacious maid of Ali Baba, in Dinen Gupta's Blockbuster Marjina Abdulla (1973) opposite Debraj Roy.
+She was then featured in Ashutosh Mukherjee's Nishikanya (1973) opposite Soumitra Chattopadhyay.